lucas-albers-lz4/gotime/README.md

 ## 📱 Usage

 ### Demo Mode
-Experience the app without Costco credentials:
+Experience the app without corporate credentials:

 1. Open the app in Expo Go or simulator
 2. Tap "Demo Mode" on the login screen